waigo/waigo/README.md

 The key specifies the HTTP method (one of: `GET`, `POST`, `PUT`, `DEL`, `OPTIONS` and `HEAD`) and the route URL (relative to `app.config.baseURL`).
 Parameterized routing is supported thanks to [trie-router](https://github.com/koajs/trie-router).

 The value for each key specifies the middleware chain that will handle that route.
-If the middleware name has a period (`.`) within it then it assumed to refer to a `controller.method`.
+If the middleware name has a period (`.`) within it then it assumed to refer to a controller module file and a method name within.
 Otherwise it is assumed to be the name of a [middleware](#middleware) module file.

-For the above example, Waigo will process the a `PUT` request made to `/newUser` in the following order:
+For the above example, Waigo will process a `PUT` request made to `/newUser` in the following order:

-1. Load `support/middleware/sanitizeValue` and pass request to its exported method
+1. `waigo.load('support/middleware/sanitizeValue')` and pass request to its exported method
-2. Load `support/middleware/checkRequestBodySize` and pass request to its exported method
+2. `waigo.load('support/middleware/checkRequestBodySize')` and pass request to its exported method
-3. Load `controllers/main` and pass request to its `newUser` method
+3. `waigo.load('controllers/main')` and pass request to its `newUser` method

-If you wish to initialise a particular middleware with options then you can specify it as an `Object`.
+If you wish to initialise a particular middleware with options then you can specify it as an object.
 For example:

 ```javascript
 // in routes.js